MinimalArchitect/deer-picture-hunting-game/2d/README.md

 ## Features

+- **Main Menu System**: Options for single player, hosting, joining, and configuring the game
 - **Grid-based Movement System**: Navigate through the forest using the arrow keys
 - **Dynamic Deer AI**: Deer that react to the player's presence and movement
 - **Photography Mechanics**: Take pictures in the direction you're facing